 Since returning to Tampa Bay Alisa has received numerous accolades and honors for her work on My Hope Chest:

 The 2013 WEDU Be More Philanthropic Award, 2012 & 2009 Bay News 9 Everyday Hero and the 2011 Tampa Bay Lightning Community Hero Award She was honored as one of only 3 “Breast Cancer Heroes” in the October 2011 issue of ” O” Oprah Magazine.
-Alisa was honored as a finalist in 2010, 11 and 12 for the Tampa Bay Business Journal’s “Women of the Year” in the Non-Profit category.
-Most noteworthy, was her inclusion in the “Inspiring Stories,” 9 Names to Know in Breast Cancer in Reader’s Digest October 2012 issue, highlighting pioneers in the breast cancer movement.
+Alisa was honored as a finalist in 2010, 11, 12 and 16 for the Tampa Bay Business Journal’s “Women of the Year” in the Non-Profit category.
+Most noteworthy, was October 2016 story in PEOPLE Magazine online and her inclusion in the “Inspiring Stories,” 9 Names to Know in Breast Cancer in Reader’s Digest October 2012 issue, highlighting pioneers in the breast cancer movement.

 Alisa’s vision pioneered My Hope Chest and she is proud the charity is “Creating Butterflies” and changing lives… however, she feels the effort and number of women helped is “simply not enough.”
 Twelve years after her own cancer journey, she continues to work tirelessly to raise awareness and funds and eliminate the growing “wait list” and help more survivors move past this disease every year.
 Her goal in 2015 is to progress beyond the grassroots level and thrive as an organization fostering individual and corporate support both locally and nationally.
 Alisa believes that until there is a cure for the disease, My Hope Chest’s services will always be needed.
 Her long term vision is for My Hope Chest reach to help survivors waiting in every city in America.